tnwei/exposure-to-code/source/07_numerical_methods.rst

 .. [ ]List example applications here, explain story and impact

-Numerical methods has numerous applications in our highly integrated society!
-For example, it helps solves specific scientific and engineering problems such as prediction of oil production, fluid dynamics, multidimensional root finding, weather prediction, and so much more!
+Numerical methods have numerous applications in our highly integrated society!
+For example, it helps solve specific scientific and engineering problems such as prediction of oil production, fluid dynamics, multidimensional root finding, weather prediction, and so much more!

 For example in one 1989 paper by N Z Sun entitled, "Applications of numerical methods to simulate the movement of contaminants in groundwater", the author used numerical methods to simulate movement of contaminants through the subsurface which helped the author in producing a high quality solution without needing to know the complete picture or to take account of every single variable.

-These specific problems if done via an analytical method would take far too much time for a problem as complex as this.
+These specific problems if solved analytically, i.e. by solving them as equations directly, will take far too much time for their scope of complexity.

 ..
 Taylor series expansion?
 ..
 FFT for signal processing?